[Update: event photos are at the bottom of this email! Slides are still in the middle; info in comments to slides!]

 Her awards include Influential Woman in Business from the Daily Herald Business Ledger, and Top 100 Woman Owned Businesses from the Philadelphia Business Journal.
 She has mentored many other entrepreneurs through Women’s Innovation Network – WIN, the Chicago City Treasurer’s small business program, and through private consulting.

-Her philanthropy of choice for her business is CARE, which helps women and families around the world exit poverty through entrepreneurship.
-Valerie is also exploring and creating projects such as her Chocolate Freedom Walk to help children forced into slave labor on the West African cacao farms that produce the bulk of the world’s chocolate, while she promotes fair trade and socially responsible chocolate.
+Valerie has always believed that good chocolate can do good.
+Her philanthropy of choice for the chocolate tours was CARE, which helps women and families around the world exit poverty through entrepreneurship.
 She started the Chocolate Freedom Project to end child slave labor on the cacao farms that produce cocoa beans for big chocolate brands, and supports formerly trafficked kids at a West African rescue center.
-She has also taught as an adjunct professor at Kendall College and UCLA Extension, spreading chocolate knowledge to new generations.
-Valerie continues to work with students through her virtual tutoring business Valerie’s Infinity Tutoring.
+She has also taught as an adjunct professor at Kendall College in Chicago and UCLA Extension in Los Angeles, spreading chocolate knowledge to new generations.
+Valerie continues to work with students through her virtual tutoring business ProfessorValerieBeck.com.

 Valerie’s mission is Uplift Through Chocolate, because chocolate can change everything from our mood, to the world!

 Hello!
 Happy solstice, a day to mark planetary shifts!

 Below are a couple of my social media posts on two other big days in June — Loving Day, and Juneteenth — plus chocolate to go with them!

 Valerie Beck is in Chicago, Illinois.
 June 11 at 2:19 PM ·

 Happy Loving Day tomorrow, June 12!